Pixel-Inconsistency Modeling for Image Manipulation Localization: Proposed Method

 \subsection{Overall Framework}

 As Fig.~\ref{framework} depicts, this paper designs a two-stream image manipulation localization framework, which draws inspiration from the observation that manipulation processes, such as splicing, copy-move, and inpainting, inevitably disrupt the pixel regularity introduced by the demosaicing operation.
 The framework relies upon a Local Pixel Dependency Encoder and a Global Pixel Dependency Encoder to explore pixel inconsistency and context for manipulation localization.
-The input image is firstly split into patches [$p_{1}$, $p_{2}$, ... $p_{n}$], which are then concurrently processed by the two encoders.
+The input image is firstly split into patches, which are then concurrently processed by the two encoders.
+In the patch embedding process, we segment the input image into 4$\times$4-pixel patches.
+The raw pixel RGB values of each patch are flattened into a dimension of 4$\times$4$\times$3=48, and each patch token is subsequently projected to the embedding dimension.
+Intuitively, embedding individual RGB pixel values into single tokens can help model pixel dependency.
+However, this would significantly increase computational costs, as the number of tokens would equal the image's height ($H$) and width ($W$) ($H, W = 512$ in this work).
+To address this and achieve a reasonable tradeoff, we relax the patch size to 4$\times$4, balancing computational efficiency with the effective capture of pixel inconsistencies in manipulated images.
+Compared to individual pixels, the 4$\times$4-pixel token provides a more expressive representation.
+Our experiments show that the proposed method, with the adopted patch embedding strategy, successfully captures global and local pixel inconsistencies within manipulated images.
+Additionally, we adopt MLP layers in the designed transformer blocks to enhance the learning of pixel dependencies within each token \cite{tolstikhin2021mlp, lin2024mlp}.

 To explore long-range interaction and no inductive bias, we adopt transformer architectures as backbones of the two streams.
-The upper Local Pixel Dependency Encoder comprises four Pixel Difference Convolution (PDC) Blocks designed to capture pixel inconsistencies in local regions.
+The upper Local Pixel Dependency Encoder comprises four Difference Convolution (DC) Blocks designed to capture pixel inconsistencies in local regions.
 In turn, we introduce a Global Pixel Dependency Encoder comprising four novel masked self-attention blocks.
 The designed masked self-attention mechanism models global pixel dependencies within input images.
 Additionally, we design four Learning-to-Weight Modules (LWM) to complementarily combine global features [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$] and local features [$f_{l1}$, $f_{l2}$, $f_{l3}$, $f_{l4}$] at multiple levels.
 The designed framework also incorporates a Boundary Decoder, a Forgery Decoder, and an Image Decoder.

 Notably, pixel inconsistency is most prominent in the boundary region.
 We, therefore, integrate the boundary auxiliary supervision to enhance the final forgery localization performance.
 The Forgery Decoder takes the combined features [$f_{1}$, $f_{2}$, $f_{3}$, $f_{4}$] as inputs to predict potential manipulated regions of input images, while the Image Decoder takes [$f_{g1}$, $f_{g2}$, $f_{g3}$, $f_{g4}$] as inputs and aims to reconstruct the original input image.
 Finally, we propose a novel Pixel-Inconsistency Data Augmentation (PIDA) strategy that focuses on pixel inconsistency rather than semantic forgery traces.
 This strategy further enhances the model's generalization and robustness capabilities.